Redneck Hollywood

-Redneck Hollywood is an extended play (EP) by American country singer–songwriter Lainey Wilson.
+Redneck Hollywood is an extended play (EP) by American country singer Lainey Wilson.
 It was released on September 13, 2019, via the BBR Music Group and contained four tracks.
 Two songs from the collection were spawned as singles: "Dirty Looks" (2019) and "Things a Man Oughta Know" (2020).

 Background and content

 Before Lainey Wilson would have breakout success in 2021 with the song "Things a Man Oughta Know", she released a series of recordings both independently and through other labels.
 Prior to 2021, Wilson signed with the BBR Music Group and would release her debut extended play (EP) titled Redneck Hollywood.
 The project was produced by Jay Joyce.
 The album's title was derived from the track "LA", which references the phrase "redneck Hollywood".
 The EP was a collection of four tracks, all of which featured co-writing credits from Wilson herself.
 The opening track "Straight Up Sideways" was described by Wilson as being a "good ole party song".
 In regards to the second track ("Dirty Looks"), Wilson commented, "In my opinion, there’s nothing sexier than going to grab a beer with your man after he’s been busting his tail at work all day long."